Abdul-WriteCodes/GOALPANION/README.md

 - Using OPIK, prompt-level experiments show that Prompt v2.0 as compared to prompt v1.0 increase answer relevance by +0.11%, reduces latency by -37% and cost by -12.5%.
-- But prompt version v2.0 had more hallucination risk of +1.06% than Prompt v1.0
+- Prompt version v2.0 had more hallucination risk of +1.06% than Prompt v1.0
 - An informed efficiency–quality trade-off decision was made to use prompt V1.0 for real-world deployment of a system with less hallucination risk

 - Results: Model Optimisation Average scores based on 15 iterations with a custom evaluation dataset